pedrosodre/Instagram-Hashtag-Viewer/README.md

 $.get('https://backend.domain/api', function (data) {
 ```

 Step 2.
+Customize your frontend as you want.

+Step 3.
 Host your frontend files.

 ## To do